 “AML-CFT Policy” means the Implementing Partner’s policy to prevent money laundering, terrorism financing, tax fraud and tax evasion, as amended, restated, supplemented or substituted from time to time.

-“Approval Period” means the period starting on the Effective Date and ending on 31 December 2027, without prejudice Article 46.
+“Approval Period” means the period starting on the Effective Date and ending on 31 December 2027, without prejudice to Article 46.

+“Available Global Cap” means as defined in the relevant Financial Product template.

 [If applicable:

-“Available Global Cap” means as defined in the relevant Financial Product template.]
+“Buffer” means as defined in the relevant Financial Product template.]

 “Business Day” means any working day on which the Commission is open for business in Brussels and Luxembourg, and the Implementing Partner is open for business in [insert seat of the Implementing Partner].